nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **:information_source: Important:**<br>
 All Prefixes/Parameters should:
 <li>
-Not be blank
+Not be blank.
 </li>
 <li>
-Not start with a whitespace
+Not start with a whitespace.
 </li>
 <li>
-Follow the specifications given below
+Follow the specifications given below.
 </li>
 </div>